dderheim00/russian-ukrainian-media-analysis/README.md

 # russian-ukrainian-media-analysis
-Answers the research question, "How did emotional tone in Russian and Ukrainian media headlines change over time during the war?"
+Answers the research question, "How has emotional tone in Russian and Ukrainian media headlines changed over time during the war?"